sergeche/tea-for-coda/README.markdown

 ====================

-If you want to try the latest development version of Coda, you can download and build the plugin from source like so:
+If you want to try the latest development version of Coda, you can download and build the plugin from source (easy_install py2app if you don't already have it) like so:

 	git clone git://github.com/onecrayon/tea-for-coda.git
 	cd tea-for-coda